 The Fine USM Sharpen/Deblur .8bf Plugin

 (The screenshot above was resized, but the preview inside it was copied and pasted from the actual sharpened image.
-Original was 7370 × 4916, unsharpened raw.
+It is a detail from an unsharpened raw original, 7370 × 4916.
 Pine needles, in case you have never tried it, are very hard to sharpen without creating halos or other artifacts.)

-• For unsharp mask sharpening, the Radius setting is generally small, and dependent on the resolution of the output medium.
+• For USM, the Radius setting is generally small, and dependent on the resolution of the output medium.
 Typical values are 0.6 pixels for a 96 ppi screen, and 2 pixels for a 300 ppi print.
 Larger radii may be used for detail enhancement.

 • The Amount setting for sharpening is generally large, sometimes several hundred percent.
 Values are chosen based on factors such as the sharpness of the original and the type of detail being sharpened.

 • One way to approach finding the right parameters is to raise the amount to an extreme level, then increase the radius until the halos start to visibly separate from the edges that they surround; then reduce the amount to an appropriate level.